nzcsx/Bools-Minecraft-Squid-Workshop-Project/README.md

 When a player is quickly turning or stops walking, there is a slowing down period.
 During such period, the total_cm_walked follows the pattern: unchanged for 3 ticks, increased for 1 tick.

 The way I solved it is rather simple.
-I check if to update `bool` to 1 or 0 once every 3 ticks instead of every tick.
+I check if to update `bool` once every 3 ticks instead of every tick.
 I also check if to update `begin`, `end` to 1 once every 3 ticks.
 Although I cannot eliminate such behavior, I minimized its negative effect.
 Therefore for those bools, the logic becomes:

 	Loop per tick:
 	    # Game updates helper #